Code-Institute-Submissions/MS2_flappy_bird/TESTING.md

 ![Browser compatibility](readme-testing/browser-compatibility.png)

 ### Notes
-- The sound effects of the game don't coincide with the actions when the sound effect should be played.
+- The sound in safari is mediocre.
+The sound effects of the game don't coincide with the actions when the sound effect should be played.
 The sound is delayed and comes a second later.
 ---

 ## Testing user stories